Blotter: Dec. 21 - Salisbury Post

 • A man on Friday reported a person damaged the bike rack on the back of his van in the 1000 block of East Innes Street.

-• A woman on Friday reported a person stepped on her foot with steel toe boots in the 200 block o Wilson Road.
+• A woman on Friday reported a person stepped on her foot with steel-toed boots in the 200 block o Wilson Road.

 • A man on Friday reported a hit and run that caused $500 in damage in the 1400 block of South Jake Alexander Boulevard.